rjspencer/docs/theming.md

 	checks to see if the transaction was for a digital item or not

+## Accounts
+### module:ChildAccountList
+A listing of accounts that are children of the current account

+**Module Options**
+`type`

+	the type of accounts to limit the results to

+    accepted values are any comma separated combination account types you've created

+    defaults to all types

+### block:ChildAccountView
+This block exposes information for a child account

+ChildAccountName
+:	name of the child account

+ChildAccountUrl
+:    the URL of the child account

+ChildAccountId
+:    the ID of the child account

 ## Users
 ### page:UserView
 `/fansite/users/[%id]` - This page should show an individual fan of your account